sebastianden/aws_lambda_sklearn/README.md

 }
 ```

-Once you deployed your API ("Actions"-drop-down > Deploy API) it is able to recieve input via POST requests, trigger the Lambda function and send the result back as response message.
+Once you deployed your API ("Actions"-drop-down > Deploy API) it is able to receive input via POST requests, trigger the Lambda function and send the result back as response message.
 You can validate the whole process by using e.g. [Postman](https://www.postman.com/downloads/) to interact with the API.

 ### 4.2 GET Request
 In case you would rather input the data directly from your browser via the URL you can also configure your API to accept GET requests.
 Click the "Actions" drop-down menu and choose "Create Method".
 In the created drop-down menu choose "GET".
 Just like in the instructions for the POST method choose your Lambda function in the field "Lambda Function".